 The residential is an incredibly valuable opportunity for aspiring young writers to develop their confidence, creativity and ability.
 They will work intensively with professional practitioners, alongside a supportive group of like-minded peers, in a peaceful and inspiring natural environment.
 It’s a space where new friendships are forged, and attending can be a life-altering experience.

 Residential week, from Monday to Friday, is a supervised programme of teaching and learning activities, including group workshops and one-to-one tutorials.
 It’s led by our most experienced writers, supported by First Story staff acting in loco parentis.
 Alongside lots of writing, there are social activities too, and the group is encouraged to cook and eat together.
 Time away from social media and mobile phones is also encouraged.

 The residential experience builds young people’s confidence, social skills, independence and resilience.
 As young writers, participants learn new skills and techniques, with plenty of opportunities through the day to focus on their writing practice.
 Supported by one-to-one tutorials, they work on developing a piece to perform in a group showcase on the final evening.
-The group’s favourite writing produced during the week is later published in a printed anthology.
+The group will also have their writing published in a residential anthology.

 In spring term, each First Story participating school is invited to nominate Young Writers Programme participants for the residential.
-Nominated students are asked to submit a short (300 words) personal statement, outlining why they feel attending our summer course would benefit their writing.
-Sixteen students are selected and awarded a fully-funded place, including travel, accomodation and food.
+Nominated students are asked to submit responses to three short questions: